YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ### Experiment 1: Adaptive Style Transfer, Limited Selection of Styles

-We're going to start with the most popular one, "Adaptive Style Transfer."
+We're going to start with the most popular model on Runway, "Adaptive Style Transfer."

 1. Let's start by taking a quick look at the model's documentation.
-Find the model, hover over the lower left-hand corner, and select "learn more."
+To do that, find the model, hover over the lower left-hand corner, and select "learn more."
-* This will take us to a page with important information about the model that we may want to read before running anything: what is the model trained to do, are there licensing restrictions to how the model can be used, is there a GitHub repository we could go to in order to see the code, has there been a publication using the code that we could read, and if the information is really good, it will also indicate what the training dataset was.
+* This will take us to a page with important information about the model that we may want to read before running anything: what is the model trained to do, are there licensing restrictions as to how the model can be used, is there a GitHub repository we could go to in order to see the code, has there been a publication using the code that we could read, and if the information is really good, it will also indicate what the training dataset was.
 * Without getting in the weeds technically, we can see that this model was constructed with a conscious effort to add artists into the evaluation loop.
-* Scrolling down shows us the authors and there's a paper and GitHub repository we could follow up with if we like the results
+* Scrolling down shows us the authors behind the model.
+Scrolling further shows there's a paper and GitHub repository we could follow up with if we like the results or want more of the technical information.
-* Back at the top, click on "Gallery" for a preview of the results we can expect
+* Back at the top of the page, click on "Gallery" for a preview of the results we can expect.
 * Click on "License" to see the terms of use.
 With this model, it can be used commercially so long as attribution is given.
-2. Now that we have more of a sense for this model, click the dropdown blue "Add To Workspace" button at the top right of the application, and select "New Workspace."
+2. Now that we have more of a sense for this model, click the dropdown by the "Add To Workspace" blue button at the top right of the application, and select "New Workspace."
 3. Give the workspace a name that will help you identify it later.
 I'll call mine: "DHLab-workshop."
-4. Now that we're in the workspace screen, we can see the interface for the model we've loaded, and on the left-hand column, we'll see past workspaces (once we have some).
+4. Now that we're in the workspace screen, we can see the interface for the model we've loaded in the middle, and on the left-hand column, we'll see other workspaces we've created.
 5. The Adaptive Style Transfer model contains a place for an "Input Type" (this will be where we upload a content image) and an "Output" (the results of applying the model to our input image).
 The style options exist on the right-hand column.
-Unlike other models we'll experiment with later that will let us chose our own style images, we're limited to selecting amongst thirteen artists.
-But, the innovation that they're claiming, is that each artist represents a model that has been trained on a collection of paintings from that artist, whereas some other popular models only train them on a single painting.
-They're also regularly adding new artists to the list, so this could be a model to keep an eye on.
-If we scroll below the style options, we can see what parameters we can control as well to adjust how the algorithm is working.
-More on those later.
+Unlike the AdaIN model we'll experiment with next, this model limits our style inputs.
+We can currently select amongst thirteen artists.
+The innovation of Adaptive Style Transfer is that each artist represents its own model.
+The authors trained the algorithm on a collection of paintings from the specified artist, whereas some other popular models only train the algorithm on a single painting.
+The project team is also regularly adding new artists to the list, so if you like the results, this could be a model to keep an eye on.
+If we scroll below the style options, we can see what parameters we can control in order to adjust how the algorithm is working (the options don't always appear unless you specify a content image).
+More on parameters later.
 6. Select the style you would like to try first.
 I'm going to select "Monet."
-7. To add a content image, click the dropdown by "Input Type" and select "File" -> "Directory."
+7. To add a content image, click the dropdown by "Input Type" and select "File" -> "Open Directory."
 Navigate to our project folder and select the "content" directory.
 This will load our content images into RunwayML so that we can move between them quickly.
 8. Select "goldenGateBridge.jpg."
 9. Click the purple "Run Remotely" button in the lower right-hand corner in order to run the model.
+You can tell it's working when it turns pink and says "Starting (Click to Stop)."
+10. When the button turns a solid pink and says "Stop," click on it to stop the model.
-10. If you want to save this image, click the small blue circle in the lower right-hand corner of the "Output" screen.
-Don't forget to follow our naming convention: "goldenGateBridge-monet.jpg"
+11. If you want to save the generated output image, click the small blue circle in the lower right-hand corner of the "Output" section.
+Don't forget to follow our naming convention: "goldenGateBridge-monet.jpg".
+Save the image to the "adaptive-style-transfer" folder in the "output" directory.
-11. For a second image for a frame of reference, let's see how the model does with Van Gogh (you have to scroll all the way down the artist styles to find him).
+12. For a second image from this model we can use as a frame of reference for how well it's working, let's see how the model does with Van Gogh (you have to scroll all the way down the artist styles to find him).
 Apply this model to the Golden Gate Bridge as well, and save the output when it finishes.

 ### Experiment 2: AdaIN Style Transfer, Custom Styles
 1. Return to the "Browse Models" screen by clicking on the cube symbol on the left-hand column.